- 1.How the rising inflation influences your restaurant food costs

 We will never compromise on quality, but to ensure we can pay our employees fairly, we have to increase our pizza price by 25%.
 We hope you can understand the situation.
 To sweeten the change, we have included a free dessert for every two pizzas ordered.”

 By keeping your clients in the loop, you let them know you care about them and value their opinions.
 Keep the line of communication open, feedback will help you improve your restaurant.
+By actively analyzing customer feedback, you can gain valuable insights into areas where your restaurant can enhance its offerings and overall dining experience.

 Offer appealing promotions